 Friday, March 29, 2013 – 10.6 km

 This morning I met Pops C, a fellow thru-hiker and AZT trail steward.
 Finally another thru-hiker!
 He apologized for waking me up, but I was already awake, just lounging in my sleeping bag because I only had 10 km to walk today.
-A permit is required to camp further along the trail in Saguaro National Park, and my permit is for the day afterwards; apparently the trail isn’t usually monitored but I don’t want to camp illegally since I’m a law-abiding type of person.
-Yet somehow I keep getting questioned by the police… where’s the justice?
+A permit is required to camp further along the trail in Saguaro National Park, and my permit is for the day after tomorrow; apparently the trail isn’t usually monitored but I don’t want to camp illegally since I’m a law-abiding type of person.
+Yet somehow I’ve been questioned by the police four times in my life… where’s the justice?
 Pops left after collecting water from the spigot and I continued lounging for awhile before getting on my way.

-The trail was lovely today, with desert flowers blooming against the backdrop of the Rincon Mountains, and majestic saguaro cacti flaunting their superiority to prickly pears.
+The trail was lovely today.
+Many desert flowers blooming against the backdrop of the Rincon Mountains, and majestic saguaro cacti flaunting their superiority to prickly pears.

-Poll: At this point, who is reading this journal just to see whether or not I die?
+Poll: At this point, who’s reading this journal just to see whether or not I die?